 The FPGA pin specified in the LOC constraint is physically connected to User LED 0 by a trace on the development board's PCB.
 The pins of the FPGA are described in the User Guides for the XUPV2P boards.
-For the XUPV2P board, you can find pin AC4 on page 43.
-Find the pin on the schematics for your board (XUPV2P).
+You can find the pin on the schematics for your board (XUPV2P).
 You will observe that the schematics are quite large.
 Use the find feature in Acrobat to look for the string LED\0 (for the XUPV2P board).
 You should find that string on two pages, the first of which shows the pins of the FPGA and the second of which shows the connection to the LEDs.
 Remember how the LEDs are driven as a later step will ask you about this.